About Nigerian Dwarf Goats

 -BoSe injection or Selenium/Vitamin E gel (3-4 weeks before kids are due)

--Copper bolus (I do this twice a year…once before breeding and again about 6 months later)
+-Copper bolus (I do this twice a year…once before breeding and again about 6 months later) Not all areas are deficient in certain minerals so find out if your area is before supplementing.

 -3 weeks before kidding…do the following